skai111/db48x/help/db50x.md

 Show fractions using regular characters, for example `12/43`

+## ModernBasedNumbers

+Display based numbers using the modern DB48x syntax, i.e. `#12AB₁₆` for hexadecimal on the stack, and `16#12AB` on the command line.
+This is the opposite of `CompatibleBasedNumbers`.

+## CompatibleBasedNumbers

+Display based numbers using the HP syntax, i.e. `#12ABh` for hexadecimal.
+This is the opposite of `ModernBasedNumbers`.

 # Angle settings

 The angle mode determines how the calculator interprets angle arguments and how